Create a GitLab upgrade plan (FREE SELF)

 - Alternatively, create a snapshot of your instance.
 If this is a multi-node installation, you must snapshot every node.
 This process is out of scope for GitLab Support.

-If you have a test environment that mimics your production one, we recommend testing the restoration to ensure that everything works as you expect.
+If you have a test environment that mimics your production one, you should test the restoration to ensure that everything works as you expect.

 To restore your GitLab backup: